juji-io/datalevin/doc/server.md

 is `datalog`, the other option is `kv` for key-value store.
 A database will be created if it does not yet exist. `port` is optional, default is `8898`.

-If you are using both the `datalog` store and the `kv` store in one program these are two different databases and thus must have unique names.
+If you are using both the `datalog` store and the `kv` store on the same server, these are two different databases and thus must have different names.
 The `db-name` cannot be the same for the `datalog` store and the `kv` store running within one datalevin server instance.
+In fact, `db-name` must be unique across the whole server.

 The same functions for local databases work on the remote databases, i.e. any function that takes a `dir` argument can also take a connection URI string,